hyperledgendary/full-stack-asset-transfer-guide/docs/SmartContractDev/01-Getting-Started.md

 ## Debugging

 As the chaincode was started with the Node.js debug setting, you can connect a node.js debugger.
-For example VSCode has a good typescript/node.js debugging in built.
+For example VSCode has a good typescript/node.js debugger.

-If you select the debug tab, and open the debug configurations, add a "Attach to a node.js process" configuration.
+If you select the debug tab, and open the debug configurations, add "Attach to a node.js process" configuration.
 VSCode will prompt you with the template.
 The default port should be sufficient here.
 You can then start the 'attached to process' debug, and pick the process to debug into.

 Remember to set a breakpoint at the start of the transaction function you want to debug.

 Watch out for:
-    - vscode uses node, so take care in selecting the right process
+    - VSCode uses node, so take care in selecting the right process
     - remember the client/fabric transaction timeout, whilst you've the chaicode stopped in the debugger, the timeout is still 'ticking'

-Look at the [Test and Debuging Contracts](./03-Test-And-Debug.md) for more details and information on other langauges
+Look at the [Test and Debuging Contracts](./03-Test-And-Debug.md) for more details and information on other languages.